610265158/Optical-speckles-numerical-simulation/README.md

 # Optical-speckles-numerical-simulation
-These matlab codes can produce a pic of speckles, and then you can do something with it, hope it can help you!
+These matlab codes can produce an image of speckles, and then you can do something with it, hope it can help you!

-use:
+### useage:

-just set the path to the your img path and run in as a matlab script
+1. just set the path to the your img path and run in as a matlab script

-adjust the contrast in the imtool tool then you can see the result
+2. adjust the contrast in the imtool tool then you can see the result